grrlgeek/sql-docs/docs/linux/sql-server-linux-known-issues.md

 **Applies to:** [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] only.

-When you run [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] on RHEL 9 as a confined application with SELinux enabled, Pacemaker clustering might not work as expected.
+When you run [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] CU 16 and earlier versions, on RHEL 9 as a confined application with SELinux enabled, Pacemaker clustering might not work as expected.
 You must install [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] as an unconfined application with SELinux turned on, to make use of Pacemaker clustering capabilities.
+This issue is resolved in [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] CU 17.

 ## Machine Learning Services